top of page

 What happens if it rains ?

 The tournament will continue regardless of weather conditions, be it rain or shine.
 Any potential delays will be addressed, which may involve adjusting game durations and employing various strategies.
 Our utmost dedication will be directed towards ensuring the completion of the tournament, even if adverse weather becomes a factor.
+If There are no delays due to unseen circumstances, all games will start on time.

-I had a few players drop out and no longer can play, do I get a refund?
+I had a few players drop out and no longer can play, do I get a refund ?

 Similar to other organized sporting events, our tournament adheres to a firm no-refund policy.
 We kindly request that you sign up only if you are fully committed and have complete assurance of a dedicated team.

-Will there be medical personnel on-site in case of injuries?
+Will there be medical personnel on-site in case of injuries ?

 Yes, we will have first aid specialists and supplies on-site to assist in case of injuries.
 This is located by the head table.